 Travis Schultz Law (TSL) was launched on the Sunshine Coast in May 2018 with three lawyers and two support staff.
 Since then, the firm has more than tripled in size and has established a solid reputation in the community for providing cutting edge expertise, without the price tag.

 “We’ve created quite a unique point of difference in the market,” he said.
-“I’m not trying to be disruptive or anything like that and there are a lot of law firms who do great work within the profession and in their communities.
-All we’ve done is agreed on some not-so-typical ground rules and set ourselves a benchmark of committing 30 per cent of our resources to charitable causes that are important to us.”
+“I’m not trying to be disruptive or anything like that and there are a lot of law firms who do great work within the profession and in their communities.”

 Unlike other firms, TSL won’t charge uplift fees to cover their risks and they’ve decided that where outlays have to be paid to sustain a case, the firm pays them and doesn’t charge anything extra for doing so.